vyshnovka/23-matches/README.md

-# Tiny stuff on Prolog
+# Tiny game on Prolog

-This repository contains some tiny (kinda) games, auto solvers of logical problems and tasks just for training implemented in Prolog.
+This repository contains a tiny (kinda) game implemented in Prolog just for training.
-Unless, of course, you can say "some" about "three".
+Unless, of course, you can say "a game" about "an algorithm".

 **23 Matches**

 The essence of this game consists in removing things off the table.
 In one move, a player can pick up one, two or three matches.
 Whoever is forced to pick up the last match loses.
+The algorithm is designed in such a way that there is only one single combination of moves that allows you to beat the computer.

 ## Tools